Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Magic power of hybrid bosonic-fermionic gates

-as it should.
+We can see that for $\alpha=0$, for which one can resum the series into $(4-\pi)/8$, we obtain $\text{Power}(\text{CD}(0)) = 0\,,$ as it should.
 We can define two $\alpha$-independent scalar quantities associated to the non-stabilizer power, namely the scaling property for an infinitesimal displacement and the asymptotic value of the power.
 Indeed, a slightly more careful analysis allows to extract the behavior of the power for small $\alpha$, we obtain:

 The reader will find in Fig. \ref{fig:power_cd_vs_alpha} the power (\ref{eq:power_cd_vs_alpha}) of the conditional displacement gate as a function of $|\alpha|$.

 We can see that the power converges fast to its asymptotic value: